KKassim/bookmark_manager/README.md

 > - So that I can save a website
 > - I would like to add the site's address and title to bookmark manager

-- When updating files this will mess with the test formulated in rspec therefore to overcome this.
-I have set up a test database that will reset upon each test.
 - [x] Use the databases in the correct contexts, so that:
   - [x] When running tests using `rspec`, bookmarks are read from the new `bookmark_manager_test` database.
   - [x] When running the application locally, bookmarks are read from the `bookmark_manager` database.